lagercat/WebsiteISJ/README.md

 * elasticsearch==2.4.1

-## Running the project with docker
+## Running the project with Docker
 ```sh
 $ docker-compose build
 ```